nitin2001581402/Career-Goal-Page/README.md

 # Career Goal & Skill Gap Analyzer

-This **Career Goal & Skill Gap Analyzer** is a full-stack web application built with **React** on the frontend and **Node.js + Express** on the backend.
+This LinkedIn Clone is a full-stack social platform built with React on the frontend and Node.js + Express + MongoDB on the backend.
-It helps users analyze their skill gaps based on their target career role, provides a career roadmap, and shows the latest tech news from HackerNews API.
+It allows users to log in, create posts, view feeds, connect with people, and manage their LinkedIn-style profile.

 ---

 ## Features

-- Enter a target role (e.g., Backend Developer) and current skills (comma-separated).
-- Skill Gap Analyzer API that returns matched skills, missing skills, recommendations, and suggested learning order.
-- Career Roadmap Generator API providing a 3-level career roadmap mock based on the selected role.
-- Integration with HackerNews public API to display the latest 5 tech news stories.
-- Combined dashboard layout with skill gap results, career roadmap, and latest news in a responsive and clean UI.
+- Google Login authentication (optional custom JWT login).
+- Create posts with text, image, or video.
+- View posts from all users in the feed.
+- Basic chat icon shown on posts (future feature extension).
+- "People You May Know" — random suggested users.
+- Add / Remove Connections.
+- Profile section showing user info, photo, and connections.
+- Fully responsive UI similar to LinkedIn layout.
+-

 ---